Baking mix: Brands and companies

+Asia

+The sale of baking mixes in Asia is due in part to urbanization and the adoption of Western baked goods as a hobby or social activity.

 United States

+About a quarter of all baking mixes are sold in North America.
+Major manufacturers include Archer Daniels Midland, Dawn Foods, and General Mills.

 Brands

 Arrowhead Mills is a brand of organic baking mixes, cereals, grains and nut butters.
 The company was founded in 1960 by nutritionist Frank Ford in Hereford, the seat of Deaf Smith County in the southern Texas Panhandle west of Amarillo, Texas.
 Many Arrowhead Mills products are certified at least 70 percent organic by the Texas Department of Agriculture (TDA) or Pro-Cert Organic Systems.

 Atkins Nutritionals produces an all-purpose baking mix, along with several other foods.
 Dr. Atkins founded Atkins Nutritionals, Inc. in 1989 to promote the low-carbohydrate products of his increasingly popular Atkins diet.
 This diet was developed after Atkins read a research paper in the Journal of the American Medical Association published by Gordon Azar and Walter Lyons Bloom.
 Atkins used information from the study to resolve his own overweight condition.

 General Mills owns the brand Betty Crocker, under which a variety of foods are purveyed, including baking mixes.
 Marjorie Husted was the creator of Betty Crocker.
 She was a home economist and businesswoman under whose supervision the image of Betty Crocker became an icon for General Mills.
 In 1921, Washburn Crosby merged with five or more other milling companies to form General Mills.
 There are a number of Betty Crocker-branded products, such as plastic food containers and measuring cups, and a line of small appliances like popcorn poppers and sandwich makers with the Betty Crocker brand name.
 It also owns the Pillsbury Company, which makes its own baking mixes.

 Bisquick is a baking mix brand that was founded by Carl Smith in 1931.
 At the time, Smith was employed a sales executive for the General Mills, Inc. Sperry Division.
 Bisquick may be used to bake several foods, such as biscuits, pancakes, coffee cake and other baked goods.
 According to General Mills, Bisquick was invented in 1930 after one of their top sales executives met an innovative train dining car chef on a business trip.
 After the sales executive complimented the chef on his deliciously fresh biscuits, the dining car chef shared that he used a pre-mixed biscuit batter he created consisting of lard, flour, baking powder and salt.
 The chef then stored his pre-mixed biscuit batter on ice in his kitchen ahead of time, enabling him to bake fresh biscuits quickly on the train every day.
 As soon as the sales executive returned from that business trip, he stole the chef's idea and created Bisquick.